brass-raven/second-brain/README.md

 Be aware that most/all of the markdown files (except this one) will look bad in GitHub because they are using Obsidian's own markdown syntax.

+If you are interested in reading more about Second Brain or other Brass Raven products, please join the [discord](https://discord.gg/rcMA3M3dKZ).

 ## Setup

 1. Install [Obsidian](https://obsidian.md).